Jean Rhys

-Jean Rhys, CBE (/riːs/ REESS; born Ella Gwendolyn Rees Williams; 24 August 1890 – 14 May 1979) was a British novelist who was born and grew up in the Caribbean island of Dominica.
-From the age of 16, she mainly resided in England, where she was sent for her education.
+Jean Rhys, CBE (/riːs/ REESS; born Ella Gwendoline Rees Williams; 24 August 1890 – 14 May 1979) was a novelist who was born and grew up in the Caribbean island of Dominica.
+From the age of 16, she resided mainly in England, where she was sent for her education.
 She is best known for her novel Wide Sargasso Sea (1966), written as a prequel to Charlotte Brontë's Jane Eyre.
 In 1978, she was appointed a Commander of the Order of the British Empire (CBE) for her writing.

 Early life

 Rhys's father, William Rees Williams, was a Welsh medical doctor and her mother, Minna Williams, née Lockhart, a third-generation Dominican Creole of Scots ancestry. ("Creole" was broadly used in those times to refer to any person born on the island, whether they were of European or African descent, or both.)
 She had a brother.
 Her mother's family had an estate, a former plantation, on the island.

 Rhys was educated in Dominica until the age of 16, when she was sent to England to live with an aunt, as her relations with her mother were difficult.
 She attended the Perse School for Girls in Cambridge, where she was mocked as an outsider and for her accent.
 She attended two terms at the Royal Academy of Dramatic Art in London by 1909.
 Her instructors despaired of her ever learning to speak "proper English" and advised her father to take her away.
-Unable to train as an actress and refusing to return to the Caribbean as her parents wished, Williams worked with varied success as a chorus girl, adopting the names Vivienne, Emma, or Ella Gray.
+Unable to train as an actress and refusing to return to the Caribbean as her parents wished, Rhys worked with varied success as a chorus girl, adopting the names Vivienne, Emma, or Ella Gray.
 She toured Britain's small towns and returned to rooming or boarding houses in rundown neighbourhoods of London.

-After her father died in 1910, Rhys appeared to have experimented with living as a demimondaine.
-She became the mistress of wealthy stockbroker Lancelot Grey Hugh Smith, whose father Hugh Colin Smith had been Governor of the Bank of England.
+After her father died in 1910, Rhys appears to have experimented with living as an artist's model after she became the mistress of wealthy stockbroker Lancelot Grey Hugh Smith, whose father Hugh Colin Smith had been Governor of the Bank of England.
 Though a bachelor, Smith did not offer to marry Rhys, and their affair soon ended.
 However, he continued to be an occasional source of financial help.
-Distraught by events, including a near-fatal abortion (not Smith's child), Rhys began writing and produced an early version of her novel Voyage in the Dark.
-In 1913, she was self-employed for a time in London.
+Distraught by events, including a near-fatal abortion, Rhys began writing sketches and short stories.

 During the First World War, Rhys served as a volunteer worker in a soldiers' canteen.
-In 1918, she worked in a pension office.
+In 1918, she worked in a pension office to help the families of dead or wounded soldiers and sailors.